Leonardo-Maserati/leonardo-maserati/README.md

-From Italy to Osaka   10-Year Journey
+From Italy to Japan  Long-Term Journey

 My name is Leonardo.
-I’m a teen, and on April 24, 2026, I opened this GitHub to document a long journey.
+On April 24, 2026, I created this GitHub profile to document a long-term journey.

 My goal:
-Become a software engineer and live in Osaka by age 23–24.
+Become a software engineer, build real-world skills, and pursue opportunities to study and work in Japan.

-I’m starting almost from zero, a bit of hiragana, my first lines of Python but I’m dedicated to improving every single day.
+I’m starting from the basics: early Japanese study, foundational programming and I’m committed to improving consistently over time.

-This profile will be the proof of my progress:
-small steps, real skills, real projects , Japan.
+This profile is my proof of progress: small steps, real skills, real projects.

+Focus areas:

+* Software development (Python, JavaScript, and beyond)
+* Building practical projects
+* Continuous improvement in English and Japanese
+* Preparing for university and international opportunities

 Started: April 24, 2026
-Goal: Osaka
-Deadline: 10-15 years
+Goal: Japan (study and work)
+Timeline: Long-term (10+ years)